 — Yuan Bingling, Chinese Democracies: A Study of the Kongsis of West Borneo

 Lanfang acknowledged and paid tribute to the Qing emperor as part of the foreign policy conventions of the region, but did not depend on the Qing state in a colonial relationship.
+They had a similar relationship with the Dutch, before falling more directly under Dutch control later on.
 In this sense they arguably exercised more sovereignty than early American or Australian colonies.

 Much of the immigration was Hakka or Hokkien, more historically mobile ethno-linguistic groups within the Han Chinese ethnicity.
 Hakka 客家 literally means “guest families”.
 Chinese communities as part of existing polities in SE Asia go back at least to the 13th century Yuan dynasty and trade links between SE Asia and China are a historic feature of the region, waxing and waning over time.
 18th century immigration built on these existing trade links.